imathis/octopress/source/docs/deploying/heroku/index.markdown

 ```

 Next create a heroku app for deployment.
 If this is your first time using Heroku, this command will ask for your account credentials,
 and automatically upload your public SSH key.
-If you don't already have a public key follow [Github's guide and create one](http://help.github.com/set-up-git-redirect/).
+If you don't already have a public key follow [GithHub's guide and create one](http://help.github.com/set-up-git-redirect/).

 ```sh
 heroku create